MatthieuFra/Heart_rate_dectection_in_voice/README.md

 ### What is it doing ?

 The experiment consist in the presentation of two sound stimuli, the voice of participant, with a visual indication of the heart rate.
 The participant then have to choose between the two pairs, which one seems to be the correct one for them.
+Then they respond on a confidence rating, and pass to the next trial.

+All trials are separated in three blocks, corresponding to three conditions : _Inter subjects_, _intra subjects_, and _pitch transform_ (an intra condition with a manipulation of the pitch).

 The website of the experiment is available here : https://matthieufra.github.io/Heart_rate_dectection_in_voice/